Armenian Purple Ocher Pigment

-Armenian Purple Ocher is a natural earth containing clay tinted by iron oxide that gives an exceptionally cool purple red hue.
+Armenian Purple Ocher is a natural earth containing clay tinted by iron oxide, giving an exceptionally cool purple-reddish hue.
 Our Armenian Purple Ocher contains about 13% iron oxide and 49% silica.
 Purple Ocher is obtained from iron ore deposits near Lori, Armenia.

-Purple ocher is a natural earth containing clay tinted by iron oxide and is composed of a naturally calcined form of hematite, and traces of gypsum (calcium sulfate) or calcite (calcium carbonate).
+Purple ocher is a natural earth containing clay tinted by iron oxide.
+It is composed of a naturally calcined form of hematite and traces of gypsum (calcium sulfate) or calcite (calcium carbonate).
 Hematite is a mineral composed of iron oxide minerals (α-Fe2O3) that occur as natural earth.
-Depending upon the content of iron oxide and other minerals, the color of red ocher varies from deep red to brownish red.
-Red iron oxide minerals, such as hematite, are found around the world and have been used as pigments since prehistory.
+Red ocher varies from deep red to brownish red depending upon the content of iron oxide and other minerals.
+Red iron oxide minerals, such as hematite, are found worldwide and have been used as pigments since prehistory.

 Permanence and Compatibility

-Purple ochers are among the most permanent colors among the artist's palette.
-It is compatible with all other pigments, and can be used with good results in all mediums.
+Purple ocher is among the most permanent colors on the artist's palette.
+It is compatible with all other pigments and can be used with good results in all mediums.

 Oil Absorption and Grinding

-Purple ochers absorb a medium amount of oil (see table bleow), which may slow the drying of oil paint, but because iron oxide is a drier in oil, it dries fast and forms an excellent film.
+Purple ocher absorbs a medium amount of oil (see table below), which may slow the drying of oil paint, but because iron oxide is a drier in oil, it dries fast and forms an excellent film.

-Purple ochers are not considered toxic, but care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Purple ochers are not considered toxic, but care should be taken in handling the dry powder pigment to avoid inhaling the dust.